nithinveeranki/YAMAHA-WEBPAGE/README.md

-# 🏍️ Yamaha 3D Showcase Website
+# 🏍️ Yamaha 3D Website

 A 3D animated Yamaha bike showcase website designed using **HTML** and **CSS**.
 It features a rotating carousel of Yamaha bikes, smooth aesthetic transitions, stylish typography, and a racing-inspired background.